How to Deal With Food Waste in Restaurants

 Implement Proper Storage Techniques:

-Proper storage techniques are crucial for reducing food waste in restaurants.
+Proper storage techniques are crucial for reducing food waste from restaurants.
 Make sure to store perishable items such as fruits and vegetables at the right temperature and humidity levels to prolong their freshness.
 Keep track of expiry dates on products to avoid them going bad before use.

 Implement Recycling Programs: